The different salmon species are an extremely interesting topic that fascinates people from around the world.

 Fairly recently, however, thanks to huge population restoration efforts, the Atlantics have made their way back to Lake Ontario and are now, once again, considered an established species in the lake and its tributaries.

-Chinook and chum salmon, on the other hand, have only been in Lake Ontario for the past 50 years or so and are still being stocked annually to this day.
+Chinook and coho salmon, on the other hand, have only been in Lake Ontario for the past 50 years or so and are still being stocked annually to this day.

 This shows that both Atlantics and Pacifics can co-exist in one and the same freshwater system.